daxcee/sahat.github.com/_drafts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 > Congratulations on making it this far!
 It is now the longest blog post I have published to date.
 Funny, I said the exact same thing in my TV Show Tracker blog post.

 But now this post is even longer than my previous one.
 I seriously did not expect it to be this long, nor was I trying to beat my old record.
-But at least I hope it was helpful and informative.
+But I do hope it was helpful and informative.
+If you learned at least something from this post then all this work was not for nothing.

 If you liked this project, consider extending it or perhaps build a new app based on New Eden Faces.
 All this code is available on [GitHub](github.com/sahat/newedenfaces-react) and it is completely free, so use or modify it however you want.
 Here are some ideas for you to work on: